Fresh!

 Fresh! is the debut album by Australian dance-pop singer-songwriter Gina G, released in 1997.
 The album includes the single "Ooh Aah...
 Just a Little Bit", which was the United Kingdom's entry in the 1996 Eurovision Song Contest.
 Following the contest, the single reached number one in the UK and went on to become a worldwide hit.

+The album was re-released in May 2024.

 Singles

 The lead single "Ooh Aah...
 Just a Little Bit", written by Simon Tauber and Steve Rodway, was first released in March 1996 in the UK.
 It was selected as the UK's entry for the 1996 Eurovision Song Contest, which took place in Oslo, Norway.
 Despite placing eighth, the song went on to achieve worldwide success, peaking at No. 1 on the UK Singles Chart and No. 12 on the Billboard Hot 100 the following year.
-It is one of very few Eurovision entries to chart in the US market.
-The album features five additional singles, four of which were co-written by Gina G. "I Belong to You" and "Fresh!" (both peaked at No. 6 in the UK), "Ti Amo" (No. 11), "Gimme Some Love" (No. 25) and the final single "Every Time I Fall", the first ballad to be released from the album, (No. 52).
+To that date, it was one of very few Eurovision entries to chart in the US market.
+The album features five additional singles, four of which were co-written by Gina G: "I Belong to You", the title track (both peaked at No. 6 in the UK), "Ti Amo" (No. 11), "Gimme Some Love" (No. 25) and the final single "Every Time I Fall", the first ballad to be released from the album, (No. 52).